Small, Journal of the New York Botanical Garden 20(230): 29, 1919

 Other Notes

 O. ammophila was once considered a variety of O. humifusa; however, it is a distinct species of prickly pear cactus.
 This Opuntia was more commonly found 100 years ago and sometimes grew to the height of humans with thick woody trunks.
 Britton and Rose reported that O. ammophila typically has a single trunk and can appear tree-like; even small plants may be upright from a single stem.
-Habitat destruction has limited its range, and today plants are seldom 3-ft tall and often shorter.
+Habitat destruction has limited its range, and today plants in habitat are seldom 1 m tall and often shorter.

 Photo credits